abs-tudelft/sbd/src/lab1/assignment.md

 applications contain **additional** requirements (and may supersede previous requirements where applicable) that the program needs to adhere to.

+The goal of this lab is to make an application which efficiently determines how many people would need to relocate at different amount of sea level rise.

 ### "Adequate" application requirements

-1. The user is able to supply an integer amount of sea level rise in meters at the command line as the first positional argument.
+1. The application takes an integer amount of sea level rise in meters from the command line as the first positional argument.
-2. The application calculates which places are exactly at or below the new sea level to determine whether the population of the place needs to relocate.
-For example, if the sea level rises by 10 meters, everybody living in a place located at 10 meters elevation or below must relocate.
+2. The application uses the ALOS Global Digital Surface Model dataset to determine which places are exactly at or below the new sea level, you can disregard any man-made or natural water barriers.
+So if the sea level rises 0 meters, everybody living in a place at elevation of 0 meters or lower has to relocate.
-4. The application does not take man-made or naturally occurring water barriers into consideration, but merely uses the earth surface elevation to determine which places need to relocate.
-5. The application considers cities, towns, villages and hamlets as discrete places.
-Boroughs, suburbs, quarters, etc. are considered parts of cities and must not be considered separately.
+3. The application uses the OpenStreetMap dataset to determine populations.
+Only cities, towns, villages and hamlets are used to determine if the population needs to relocate.
+Boroughs, suburbs, quarters etc. are parts of cities and should not be considered separately.
+The whole population of a city/town/village/hamlet can be assumed to live at the exact coordinates of the place in the OSM dataset.
+4. When determining which place lies at which elevation, the application uses the [H3: Uber’s Hexagonal Hierarchical Spatial Index] to reduce the computational complexity of joins between the OSM and ALOS data sets.
+In the report (README.md), it is explicitly explained why using such a spatial index reduces the computational complexity for these types of joins.
+5. The application uses the average elevation of an H3 tile to determine if a population needs to relocate.
+6. The application uses an H3 resolution of 9.
-6. The application outputs an `.orc` file with the following schema, where `place` is the name of a city/town/village/hamlet, and `num_evacuees` is the number of people in this place:
+7. The application outputs an `.orc` file with the following schema, where `place` is the name of a city/town/village/hamlet, and `num_evacuees` is the number of people in this place:
 ```scala
 import org.apache.spark.sql.types._